Amritach222/StoreMate-API/README.md

 ## Description

-- This is an Inventory Management System with intergarted Point of Sale (POS).
+- This is an Inventory Management System with intergrated Point of Sale (POS) system.
+This system targets shop owners/ retailers who intent to keep track of their inventory as well as sales from their multiple shops that they own.

 ## Features